Britney Spears Says Wrong City Name While On Stage

 After making it all the way to the final date of her “Piece of Me” European tour without so much as a peep of negative publicity, Britney Spears made a mistake in Blackpool, England, that has become such a trope that you will more often see it in comedy shows than actually occurring in reality.

-According to reports from Entertainment Tonight, Spears made the fatal mistake on Monday of greeting her guests in Blackpool by asking, “How you feeling Birmingham?”, the city she had performed in the night before.
+According to reports from Entertainment Tonight, Spears made the fatal mistake on Monday of greeting her guests in Blackpool by asking, “How you feeling Birmingham?” the city she had performed in the night before.
 Birmingham and Blackpool are separated by more than 100 miles.

 Spears quickly realized that she had made the error, acknowledging it by saying, “I mean… Black… pool,” but the damage had already been done.
 The crowd reaction was mixed to the 36-year-old singer’s faux pas, with some of the crowd booing mixed in with cheers of adoration from Spears’ dedicated fanbase.